 Choosing a retirement complex for an elderly relative is always a big decision.
 The complex you choose will affect their quality of life, so you want to find them somewhere that is not only physically suitable for them and their health needs but also provides them with a strong community with a good social aspect too.
 Lots of people find the choice between a retirement home and complexes confusing.
-So, we have put together a list of some of the things you need to look out for when looking for a retirement complex for an elderly relative.
+So, we have put together a list of some of the things you need to look out for when looking for a 55 and older community complex for an elderly relative.
 Keep reading below to find out more:

 1. The Level of Care